twilson1111/ENSF692assignment1/ENSF 692 L01 - (Spring 2024) - Programming Fundamentals for Data Engineers - 592024 - 916 AM/README.md

-## 📝 ENSF 692 - Assignment 1 Tasks
+### 📝 ENSF 692 - Assignment 1 Tasks
+# Author - Tom Wilson
+# Favorite Inspirational Quote - Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.

 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.
 * Edit the `assignment1code.py` file by following the instructions in the comments.